The library makes course materials available through a reserve textbook program and an electronic reserve service (e-reserves).

 - Material will be removed from electronic reserve at the end of the semester and archived for use in future semesters.

-Access is limited to authorized Baruch College patrons by IP address.
+Access is limited to authorized Baruch College and CUNY SPS patrons by IP address.
 Remote access is provided to patrons with a valid ID via the library’s proxy server.
 All course pages with electronic reserves will be password protected to ensure copyright compliance.

 - Electronic reserve policies are based on the “fair use” provisions of the United States Copyright Act of 1976 (17 USC).